Porges/ways-to-play/src/games/nine-mens-morris/index.md

   alt=""
   license="with-permission", orgName="The Mary Rose Museum" %}
 A Nine Men’s Morris board alongside what seems to be a {% gameref daldos %}
-board, on a barrel-end from the wreck of the Mary Rose (1545).
+board, on a barrel-end from the wreck of the English warship ‘[Mary Rose](https://en.wikipedia.org/wiki/Mary_Rose)’ (1545).
 {% imageEnd %}
 {% image
     src='82-001079.jpg'